WhySooooFurious/Ultimate-Sideloading-Guide/README.md

 10. Continue onto [Part 3](#part-35-installing-esign) if you want to install ESign

 ## Part [3/5] Installing ESign
-1. Go down to [Downloads](#downloads) and click on the link, then click on ESign and choose any link
+1. Go down to [Downloads](#downloads) and click on the link, then click on Downloads, then ESign and choose any link
 2. Click on install once the popup comes up
 3. Open settings and go to General > VPN & Device Management > (should show the ESign app under the link you picked back in Step 1.)
 4. Click on Trust at the top then click on allow, after this your device might need to be restarted